verbrio/sqlc-gen-go/README.md

 # sqlc-gen-go

 > [!IMPORTANT]
-> This repository is read-only.
-It contains a working Go codegen plugin extracted from https://github.com/sqlc-dev/sqlc which you can fork and modify to meet your needs.
+> This repository is a fork to add basic gofr support

 See [Building from source](#building-from-source) and [Migrating from sqlc's built-in Go codegen](#migrating-from-sqlcs-built-in-go-codegen) if you want to use a modified fork in your project.